mpetroff/pannellum/doc/json-config-parameters.md

 a link and visit this URL if Pannellum fails to work.

+### `orientationOnByDefault` (boolean)

+If set to `true`, device orientation control will be used when the panorama is loaded, if the device supports it.
+If false, device orientation control needs to be activated by pressing a button.
+Defaults to `false`.

 ### `showZoomCtrl` (boolean)

 If set to `false`, the zoom controls will not be displayed.
 Defaults to `true`.